-1.5 We highly value the use of an evidence-based approach to the development and implementation of strategies and policies that support and strengthen our decision making.

-1.5.1 Build our knowledge base to apply in decision-making processes.
+GOAL 1: Leadership and Governance Desired Outcomes 1.5 We highly value the use of an evidence-based approach to the development and implementation of strategies and policies that support and strengthen our decision making.
+Our Priorities 1.5.1 Build our knowledge base to apply in decision-making processes.
 1.5.2 Maintain accountability by ensuring council decisions are evidence based and meet all legislative obligations.

-Community Future Direction Theme Key Challenges & Opportunities: Governance and working together Working together for Murchison - Everyone plays a part in achieving the objectives of the Sustainable Murchison Community Plan.
-There is cooperation, resource sharing and less duplication between Councils.
+Community Future Direction Theme Key Challenges & Opportunities: Working together for Murchison - Everyone plays a part in achieving the Governance and objectives of the Sustainable Murchison Community Plan.
+There is cooperation, working together resource sharing and less duplication between Councils.
 Leadership is provided across all community sectors.